abichinger/odoo_cloud_link_docs/common_drive.md

 ### Name

-The name of the Drive.
+The name of the drive.

 ### Type

-The storage of the drive.
+The storage type of the drive.
 List of all available [Cloudlink Drives]

 ### Readonly

-Makes a Drive read-only.
-Some drive types are allways read-only.
+Makes a drive read-only.
+Some drive types are always read-only.

 ### Active